 Marriages end for many reasons.
 Abuse, infidelity, and money problems are just a few common causes, but the list of motives is practically endless.
 Sometimes people just grow in different directions.
 There’s not always a reason or a need to cast blame.

-No-fault statutes streamline the process and mean your spouse can’t prevent you from getting a divorce.
+No-fault statutes streamline the process and mean your spouse can’t prevent a divorce if you need one.
 This allows for a way out of marriages that are harmful or just don’t work.

 Related Reading: How To File For Divorce in CA